lhnguyen102/cuTAGI/README.md

     ```

 ## `cutagi` Installation
+`cutagi` is the native version implemented in C++/CUDA for TAGI method.
 We highly recommend installing cuTAGI using Docker method to facilitate the installation.

 ### Docker build